2023 Seattle City Council election: Campaign

 Incumbent Alex Pedersen announced on January 4, 2023, that he would not run for re-election.

 Entrepreneur Ron Davis announced his campaign for the seat on January 31, followed on March 10 by deputy director of the Department of Arts & Culture Maritza Rivera.
 George Artem and engineer Kenneth Wilson, runner-up in the 8th district in 2021, also ran for the seat.
-State representative Gerry Pollet was reportedly considering a campaign, but he did not run.
+State representative Gerry Pollet was reportedly considering a campaign, but did not run.

 University of Washington graduate student Matthew Mitnick launched his campaign for the seat on November 15, 2022, but on March 30, 2023, ten former campaign members published a formal statement containing serious allegations against him.
 Mitnick withdrew from the race on April 14.

 Campaign finance

 All of the candidates are participating in the democracy voucher program.
 The SEEC lifted the fundraising limit for Davis.